Varothai/Course-D-Tell-Me/README.md

 # Course D Tell Me 🎓

 Course D Tell Me is a web-based platform designed to help university students make informed course selection decisions through real peer experiences.
-The system provides a centralized space for course reviews, ratings, and discussions, allowing students to better understand courses before enrolling.
+The system provides a centralized space where students can write and share course reviews, ratings, and discussions, with content continuously growing as more students contribute their experiences.

 ---